Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 |Transaction fee:||10p (first 400 transactions free)|

 Square is a mobile card reader for the modern business.
 With no hidden fees and zero monthly costs, Square’s pricing plan is as straightforward and simple as its name – and its design.
-Throw in free POS software and round-the-clock technical support, and Square gets the nod as one of the most superb – and shrewd – mobile card payment options on the shelf.
+Throw in free POS software, round-the-clock technical support, and the ability to accept mobile wallets?
+Well, then Square gets the nod as one of the most superb – and shrewd – mobile card payment options on the shelf.

 - POS software and real-time analytics included free